Raphaël Blanchard

+Life and work

-Blanchard was born in Saint-Christophe-sur-le-Nais.
+Blanchard was born in Saint-Christophe-sur-le-Nais where his father Rene was a poet and writer.
 He was a great grand nephew of the balloonist and parachute inventor Jean Pierre Blanchard.
 He went to study medicine in Paris in 1874.
 He became interested in zoology and worked at the laboratory at the École des Hautes-Études where he became a histological preparator for Charles Robin and Georges Pouchet, the latter influencing him towards studies on experimental teratology (inducing mutations and malformations).
 He travelled around Europe in 1877 with a grant from the Paris City Council, studying embryology in Vienna and comparative anatomy in Bonn.
 He received another grant in 1880 to study the organization of universities and biological education across Europe.
 He wrote a dissertation on anesthesia induced by nitrous oxide in 1880 under Paul Bert and received a medical degree.
 He became a professor of natural history at the faculty of medicine in Paris in 1883.
 In 1884 he also became a professor in the school of anthropology.
 He taught medical zoology from 1883 to 1887.
 He became interested in microbiology after studies at the Institut Pasteur in 1896 and took an interest in parasitology.
+He became chair of parasitology at the Academy of Medicine where he was elected full professor in 1897.
+He founded the journal Archives de parasitologie in 1898.

-He founded the journal Archives de parasitologie in 1898.In 1889 he served as the secretary general for the 1st International Congress of Zoology in Paris alongside the Universal Exhibition.
+Blanchard founded along with others the Societe Zoologique de France in 1876 and served as its secretary general for twenty years.
+He organized the International Congress of Zoology from 1889 with Milne Edwards and was especially involved in the codes of zoological nomenclature.
+He became president of the ICZN in 1898.
+In 1889 he served as the secretary general for the 1st International Congress of Zoology in Paris alongside the Universal Exhibition.
 He was made officer of the Legion of Honor in 1912.
 Towards the end of his life he studied medical works from the Middle Ages including stone inscriptions.